Gina-Frankel/CV/README.md

 I approach problems through divergent and convergent thinking processes.
 I have a good understanding of how to utilise different thinking processes to reach solutions

 At Makers Academy I have refined my problem solving approach.
-External reviewers have provided feedback that I am break down problems very thoroughly and ask excellent questions.
+External reviewers have provided feedback that I can break down problems very thoroughly and ask excellent questions.
 I use a variety of method to analyse problems, which include User Stories, diagrams and input and output tables.
 In order to solve problems I use divergent thinking methods such as brainstorming, research, and experimentation.
 From this I apply analytical processes to select the best solution.
 I am also good at finding problems that need to be solved.
 For example, my groups final project at Makers was born from my realisation that it was difficult to learn VS shortcuts while simultaneously learning how to code.

 In my previous career as a teacher I come across many problems, such as how to create learning experiences that were meaningful and engaging but still covered the outcomes of the curriculum; and how to ensure that each experience catered for a diverse range of abilities.
 I used design thinking processes to solve these problems by creating innovative resources, for example I created a game to help children who were struggling with understanding the foundations of maths.